yufuquant/rust-bybit/README.md

 }
 ```

-This is a simple example to just print the received WebSocket responses.
-There are some more complex [examples](https://github.com/yufuquant/rust-bybit/tree/main/examples) for real usage demonstration, such as maintaining a local order book by subscribing [diffDepth topic](https://bybit-exchange.github.io/docs/zh-cn/spot/#t-websocketmergeddepth).
-You can run `cargo run --example spot_local_order_book` to see how it works.
+This is a simple example that just print the received WebSocket responses.
+There are some more complex [examples](https://github.com/yufuquant/rust-bybit/tree/main/examples) for real usage demonstration, such as maintaining a local order book.
+You can run `cargo run --example local_order_book` to see how it works.

 ## Donate